- Role-based, attribute-based, & just-in-time access to infrastructure

 It’s 10 p.m. - do you know what’s connected to your network?
 If you have had an IT or security audit in the past, you may have heard a saying similar to, “You cannot protect what you do not know is there.”
 It may sound simple or silly, but it’s true.
 There’s no way to know if you are gathering logs from all your endpoints and operating systems unless you complete a comprehensive software and hardware inventory.
-This is why so many of the security assessment frameworks set this as a high priority finding.
+This is why many security assessment frameworks set this as a high-priority finding.
 The CIS Critical Security Controls (CSC), for example, put “Inventory and Control of Hardware Assets” as number one on their list.

 What should audit logs contain?

 It’s not enough to simply be collecting logs.
 You might be filling terabytes of hard drive space with logs from your intrusion detection system and anti-virus solution as you read this post right now, but you could miss critical information if the security logs don’t capture answers to these questions:

 - What happened?
 What are the relevant error messages, event IDs, etc. that speak to the security event?